esbanarango/zapier-REST-hooks/README.md

 ###### Note:
 This is simple example, in real life you should wrap `ZapierRestHooks::Hook.trigger` inside a Job.

+A hook can be scoped to an owner.
+By default it's _nil_ but you can specify it if you need it.

 ````ruby
 class Candidate < ActiveRecord::Base
   # Relations